How Data and Creativity Work Together

 For the audience, funk feels intuitive — the emphasis on The One makes funk immediately appealing and utterly entrancing in a way that no other music can quite replicate.
 The groove of The One is so energizing that listeners often can’t help but get on up and dance dance dance to the music.

-In product management we can look at data as our One — the first and most pronounced beat — that serves as a solid basis for us to intuitively improvise on.
+In our work we can look at data as our One — the first and most pronounced beat — that serves as a solid basis for us to intuitively improvise on.
 Because our One holds us in check, this effectively means that data has an absolute mass greater than a mere twenty-five percent of the equation.
 Yet, in the space of the remaining three beats, we’re left with a fertile ground where our creativity and improvisation can flourish.

 When our gut tells us that something is off, we can return to our One for more information before stretching the rubber band of improvisation even further.
 When a hunch tells us that we’re onto something, we’re free to experiment with as much creativity as we can muster, as long as our work relates back to our One.

-Yes, we’re winging it to a certain degree, but combining the power of data and creativity might shake the stones out of our head and allow unique, outstanding ideas to enter our work process on the sly.
+Yes, we’re winging it to a certain degree, but combining the power of data and creativity might shake the stones out of our head and allow unique, outstanding ideas to enter our work process on the fly.

 Identifying human cravings

-That’s when I discovered an interesting correlation hiding in the data: users who posted a comment but didn’t receive replies were less likely to post again in the near future.
+That’s when we discovered an interesting correlation hiding in the data: users who posted a comment but didn’t receive replies were less likely to post again in the near future.
 On the other hand, users who got replies to their comments were more likely to start new threads fairly quickly.
 I had found my One.

 In the space of the remaining three beats, I turned to my intuition for further insights and found a possible root of our engagement issue — our commenting area didn’t feel like a community, it felt a group of people who had no relationship to one another.
 We then quickly formed a simple solution.
 To make our commenting feature more inviting and inclusive, we added a new component to the user interface just below the text-input field that said, “Contribute to the community: reply to JohnDoe123.”